GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/filesystem/reference.md

 **Create a directory**
 Create a new directory at the specified path.

+**Read a directory**
+Reads the contents of a directory (all files and sub-directories) and stores them in an array.

 **Save a text into a file (Async)**
 Save a text into a file asynchronously.
 Use this for large files to avoid any lag or freeze during game execution.
 The 'result' variable gets updated when the operation has finished.